What’s the Easiest Way to Learn Piano for Beginners?

 This method is like traditional self-teaching but primarily uses online materials and technology to help you learn piano, without an instructor.
 Digital self teaching methods often involve using software, mobile apps or pre-recorded video courses.

 These options are usually more interactive than traditional DIY methods, getting you involved by touching graphics, listening to audio, and clicking the mouse to keep watching videos.
+Compared to traditional self-teaching, this method is more costly and requires a stable internet connection and a device like a laptop.

 1) Using standard online courses